first posted Jul/2007 - R. Kwas, changes on-going

-SOL pulls, pinion gear is driven in direction away from SM to engage ringgear.
+Sol pulls, pinion gear is driven in direction away from SM to engage Flywheel Ringgear.

 Note: Do not apply power for more than a "touch-test" as an unloaded series-wound motor can "run away" and self-destruct!

-The two through-bolts which hold the endplates can be removed in order to gain access to the internals and to check the brushes.
-If length of brushes is such that brush-springs (28)are down to the holders, brushes should be replaced.
+The two through-bolts which hold the endplates can be removed in order to gain access to the internals and to check the Brushes (22).
+If length of Brushes is such that Brush-Springs (28) are down to the holders, Brushes should be replaced.
 PN for springs is: 906983

 Normal Function, Mechanical: In addition to the electrical non-magic happening when the SOL is engaged, it must also perform a very important other mechanical function, that is, to connect the SM to the flywheel.
 It does this by a simple pivot linkage.
 As the SOL armature is pulled to connect the HCC, it also moves one end of a lever.
 The other end of this lever simultaneously engages the SM driven gear with the flywheel ringgear.
 After the engine has started and the flywheel's ringgear speed exceeds the SM spur gear, an over-run mechanism, which only allows the SM spur gear to engage the ring gear when flywheel speed is slower than SM speed, disengages the SM's spur gear from the flywheel ring gear.